claudiobailon/city-explorer/README.md

 Number and name of feature: 2.
 Yelp
 Estimate of time needed to complete:  1 hour 30 minutes Start time: 4:15
-Finish time:
+Finish time: 5:40
-Actual time needed to complete:
+Actual time needed to complete: 1 hour 25 minutes

 Number and name of feature: 3.
 Pagination
 Estimate of time needed to complete: 45 minutes
-Start time:
+Start time: 6:00
-Finish time:
+Finish time: 6:15
-Actual time needed to complete:
+Actual time needed to complete: 15 minutes